 Typing in Yiddish on a Mac

-Note that this keyboard implements the standard Yiddish orthography endorsed by the YIVO (and codified in this book).
-If you would like to type without the YIVO diacritics, I recommend installing a phonetic Hebrew keyboard or the standard Israeli keyboard layout.
+Note that this keyboard implements the standard Yiddish orthography endorsed by YIVO (and codified in this book).
+If you would like to type without YIVO diacritics, I recommend installing a phonetic Hebrew keyboard or the standard Israeli keyboard layout.

 Please click here for a list of external resources based on Yiddish Klal.